Type 2 Diabetes: Treatment

-While there is no cure for type 2 diabetes, there are many treatments and lifestyle changes you can make to manage your condition and live a full life.
+While there is no cure for type 2 diabetes, you can make many treatments and lifestyle changes to manage your condition and live a full life.

 There are several treatment goals you'll want to consider.
 In the beginning, it's essential to treat your high blood sugar and any symptoms or complications you may have.